dantcloud/intune-app-deployment/README.md

 # intune-scripts
-PowerShell scripts and templates for Intune app deployments and automation.
+Useful PowerShell scripts and templates for Intune app deployments and automation.